yorgomoubayed/m2-quizapp/README.md

 # Installing and running the application

 ## 1. Installing and running the application on a local server
+*It is recommended to run the commands on a Linux distribution terminal*

 * Run the following to clone the repository
 ~~~~
 git clone https://github.com/yorgomoubayed/quizapp.git
 ~~~~

-* Run the following on a Linux distribution terminal (recommended) to install the conda package and dependencies:
+* Run the following to install the conda package and dependencies:
 ~~~~
 conda env create --file djangoenv.yml
 ~~~~
 Check the requirements.txt file for any missing packages and install them if needed.

-* Run the following on a Linux distribution terminal (recommended) to launch the application:
+* Run the following to launch the application:
 ~~~~
 python manage.py runserver
 ~~~~